InnuendoPi/MQTTDevice4/docs/index.md

 The installation and configuration of RaspberryPi is available in many good instructions on the internet.

 The communication between CraftbeerPi and MQTTDevice takes place via WLAN.
-Sensors send temperature values ​​to CraftbeerPi and CraftbeerPi sends commands (e.g. switch agitator on / off) to actuators.
+Sensors send temperature values ​​to CraftbeerPi and CraftbeerPi sends commands (e.g. switch agitator on / off) to actors.
 The MQTT protocol is used for this communication.
 The MQTT protocol requires a MQTT broker.

 **MQTT CraftbeerPi4:**